What is the Medicare Part B premium 2025?

-The standard rate for Part B in 2024 is $174.70 for most persons enrolled in Medicare, or higher if you filed in your last taxes an income above $97,000 ($194,000 joint filing).
+The standard rate for Part B in 2025 is $185 for 95% of all persons enrolled in Medicare (higher if you have high income).
 Social Security will tell you the exact amount you will have to pay.
-For detailed rates, you may also check out medicare.gov.
+For detailed rates, you may also check out cms.gov.

 To be covered by Medicare, you need to make sure that your health care provider accepts Medicare.
 In case you see a provider that does not accept Medicare, you need to pay 100% of the bill – unless you have some other insurance that covers these costs.
 If you are enrolled in a Medicare Advantage Plan (such as an HMO or PPO plan) or have Medicare supplemental insurance, you need to check your policy or consult your plan provider to find out exactly which benefits and what part of the costs are covered.